LBPHacker/R216/manual.md

 and versatility.
 Using the full 29 bits of the FILT spectrum, it manages to encode even 16-bit immediate operands in a single cell of RAM if the destination operand is simple enough.
-This greatly simplifies the instruction decoder and saves valuable instruction space and clock cycles.
+This greatly simplifies the instruction decoder and saves valuable code space and clock cycles.

 Decoder complexity is further reduced by the layout of fields inside the instructions.
 5 bits are dedicated to the operation to be executed on the